The Human Truth Foundation

 Health:

 Bahrain does relatively well in encouraging good health, compared to many other countries.
 Bahrain comes in the best 20 in its immunizations take-up30.
 It does better than average when it comes to its suicide rate31, its average life expectancy11, its alcohol consumption rate32, its adolescent birth rate18 and in its fertility rate13.
-But, things could still be better.
-Bahrain does worse than average for its food aid and health contributions and WHO compliance33 and in its smoking rate34.
-The number of overweight adults has increased by 14% over the past 40 years.
+But, there's bad news too.
+Bahrain does worse than average in its food aid and health contributions and WHO compliance33 and in its smoking rate34.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Bahrain improved by +7.4yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.

 Life Expectancy